A Great Caesar Salad Dressing

 Directions

-2In a medium bowl, whisk the egg yolk, lemon juice and mustard together until frothy.
+2Whisk the egg yolk, lemon juice, and mustard in a medium bowl until frothy.
 Placing a dishcloth underneath the bowl helps to steady it as you whisk.

-3Get into a comfortable whisking position and while you whisk with one hand, slowly stream in the oil with the other hand.
+3Get into a comfortable whisking position, and while you whisk with one hand, slowly stream the oil into the bowl with the other hand.
 You are looking to add the oil in tiny drips and will notice that as you whisk in the oil, the mixture in the bowl will start to lighten in color and thicken.

-4When all of the oil has been added, check the consistency.
+4When all of the oil is added, check the consistency.
 If it’s too thick, whisk in a teaspoon or so of water.
-If it’s too thin, continue to whisk and stream in a little more oil.
+If it’s too thin, continue to whisk and stream in a bit more oil.

-5Finish by whisking in the mashed anchovies, garlic and parmesan cheese.
-Taste and generously season with salt and pepper.
+5Finish by whisking in the mashed anchovies, garlic, and parmesan cheese.
+Then, taste and generously season with salt and pepper.

-• Make in a Blender or Food Processor
+• Make with a Blender or Food Processor

 • Make with an Immersion Blender